oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

 ## Task 1: Login Oracle Access Governance as Employee User

-1. Open Chrome browser and go to **Oracle Access Governance** URL based on your **group** assignment.
-2. If you are still login as a user from the previous lab, please make sure you log out and log in again.
+1. If you are still login as a user from the previous lab, please make sure you log out and log in again.
 Ensure you have **default** identity domain selected.
-3. Log in to **Oracle Access Governance** as an **employee user - Mark Hernandez** with a username and password provided by LiveLabs instruction. **Please note username on LiveLabs step screenshot might be different from the username you received.**
+2. Log in to **Oracle Access Governance** as an **employee user - Mark Hernandez** with a username and password provided by LiveLabs instruction. **Please note username on LiveLabs step screenshot might be different from the username you received.**
 	![Access Governance Login](images/user-ag-logon.png)
-4. You should see the **Oracle Access Governance** main dashboard. **Please note data on Oracle Access Governance main dashboard in your assigned system might be different from LiveLabs step screenshot.**
+3. You should see the **Oracle Access Governance** main dashboard. **Please note data on Oracle Access Governance main dashboard in your assigned system might be different from LiveLabs step screenshot.**
   ![Access Governance Homepage](images/user-ag-homepage.png)

 ## Task 2: Perform access review task (Employee User Review)